GPUOpen-Drivers/AMDVLK/README.md

 ### Known Issues
-* The driver can only work with GPUs of GFX10 family or newer, you may need to upgrade the kernel to 5.3 or later version and firmware (under /lib/firmware/amdgpu/) to the right version from https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/amdgpu, and then update ramfs (sudo mkinitramfs -o /boot/initrd.img-`uname -r` `uname -r` or sudo mkinitcpio --generate /boot/initrd.img-`uname -r` `uname -r`)
+* If you are using upstream stack, you may need to upgrade the kernel to 5.3 or later version and firmware (under /lib/firmware/amdgpu/) to the right version from https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/tree/amdgpu, and then update ramfs (sudo mkinitramfs -o /boot/initrd.img-`uname -r` `uname -r` or sudo mkinitcpio --generate /boot/initrd.img-`uname -r` `uname -r`)
 * Timeline semaphore is not fully supported in Linux kernel until version 5.5.
 You can install [Vulkan timeline semaphore layer](https://github.com/KhronosGroup/Vulkan-ExtensionLayer) to enable the extension if you are using earlier version of Linux kernel